Thaumic-Modding-Team/KamiReborn/README.md

 [![Requires MixinBooter](https://img.shields.io/badge/Requires-MixinBooter-C48733.svg?labelColor=A45104&style=for-the-badge)](https://www.curseforge.com/minecraft/mc-mods/mixin-booter)
 [![Requires ThaumicAPI](https://img.shields.io/badge/Requires-ThaumicAPI-C48733.svg?labelColor=A45104&style=for-the-badge)](https://www.curseforge.com/minecraft/mc-mods/thaumicapi)

 KAMI: Reborn is a port of the KAMI content from Thaumic Tinkerer for Thaumcraft 6, and has been rewritten from the ground up.
-Its main focus is to introduce high tier endgame content into the game.
+Its main focus is to introduce high-tier endgame content into the game.

-Unlike the original, Thaumic Tinkerer is not required to run this addon nor does it require every single research to be completed to access.
+Unlike the original, Thaumic Tinkerer is not required dependency for this mod.

 ---

 ## Ichor
-The Eternal infusion enchantment is completely optional and can be turned off in the config if it's too overpowered.

-- **Ichor:** A very powerful material forged from diamond, primordial energy, and dimensional materials.
-It is used to make almost all the content throughout the mod.
+- **Ichor:** A powerful material forged from diamond, primordial energy, and dimensional materials.
+It is used to make almost all the content in this mod.
 - **Ichorweave Fabric / Ichorium:** Ichor is also used to create a powerful new metal and fabric material.
-- **Ichorium Tools / Ichorweave Armor:** Equipment made out of Ichor can never be broken.
+- **Ichorium Tools / Ichorweave Armor:** Equipment made out of Ichor is unbreakable.
-- **Bottomless Pouch:** An upgrade to the Focus Pouch that gives it over **117 slots** and the ability to carry anything!
+- **Bottomless Pouch:** An upgraded Focus Pouch that can has **117 slots** and the ability to carry any item!
-- **Ichorium Caster's Gauntlet of the Ascended:** An extremely powerful and fast casting gauntlet, vis cost is reduced by over 40%, and vis drain is distributed in a 5x5 chunk centered on the player.
+- **Ichorium Caster's Gauntlet of the Ascended:** A powerful casting gauntlet that reduces vis cost by 40%, and distributes vis drain across a 5x5 chunk area centered on the player.
-- **Infusion Enchantment: Eternal:** Thought Ichorium equipment never breaking is crazy?
+- **Infusion Enchantment: Eternal:** (Includes config disable) Thought Ichorium equipment never breaking is crazy?
 How about making any tool unbreakable!

 ## Awakened Ichor
-Upgraded Ichor equipment is extremely powerful, tools come in three modes (four modes for the sword) that can be switched when sneaking and right-clicking.
-The armor set provides a 80% reduction to total damage when the full set is worn.
+Awakened Ichor equipment is extremely powerful.
+Awakened tools have various "modes" that can be cycled by sneaking and right-clicking.
+Awakened armor grants individual item bonuses and grants an 80% reduction to damage taken when the full set is equipped.

 - **Ichorium Axe of the Stormbreaker:** Capable of chopping entire trees and be thrown around like a boomerang.
-The three modes will affect what it does when it impacts something.
+Impact modes change the effect when the thrown axe collides with a surface or entity.
 - **Ichorium Pickaxe of the Tunneler:** Fully focused on mining and making tunnels.
-The three modes will affect the radius of blocks mined at once.
+Hold right-click to dig massive tunnels instantly!
 - **Ichorium Shovel of the Gravedigger:** Digging is not just its speciality, one can bury any nearby mobs with it!
-The three modes will affect what type of creatures it wants to bury.
+Hold right click to inter all mobs near the player.
-- **Ichorium Sword of the Titanslayer:** It has the ability to attune itself to different creature types to significantly deal more damage to them.
-The four modes will affect what type of creatures it will be more effective on.
+- **Ichorium Sword of the Titanslayer:** Has the ability to attune itself to different creature types.
+While attuned the sword bypasses armor and deals significantly more damage.
 - **Ichorweave Hood of the Abyssal Depths:** Grants infinite Water Breathing and Night Vision for swimming underwater.
 - **Ichorweave Robe of the Stratosphere:** Allows infinite flight and provides full immunity to fall damage.
-- **Ichorweave Leggings of the Burning Mantle:** Gives the ability to double jump and provides full immunity to fire, lava, poison, and wither damage.
+- **Ichorweave Leggings of the Burning Mantle:** Gives the ability to double jump, provides immunity to fire and lava, and prevents the wearer from being afflicted with poison or wither effects.
-- **Ichorweave Boots of the Biosphere:** Acts like an improved Boots of the Traveler and provides full immunity to Slowness.
+- **Ichorweave Boots of the Biosphere:** Grants increased movement speed, jump height, swim speed and prevents the wearer from being afflicted with Slowness.

 ## 🔁 Mod Integration
 - **[Thaumic Augmentation](https://www.curseforge.com/minecraft/mc-mods/thaumic-augmentation)**
-  - The Ichorium Caster's Gauntlet can access gauntlet augments (upwards to over 5 slots!).
+  - The Ichorium Caster's Gauntlet can be modified with gauntlet augments (5 augment slots).
 - **[ThaumicTweaker](https://www.curseforge.com/minecraft/mc-mods/thaumictweaker)**
   - Full subtitle support for all research entries, see [here](https://github.com/Thaumic-Modding-Team/ThaumicTweaker/wiki/Research-Subtitles) for more info!
 - **[Tinkers' Antique](https://www.curseforge.com/minecraft/mc-mods/tinkers-antique) / [Antique Armory](https://www.curseforge.com/minecraft/mc-mods/antique-armory)**